irenapopova/Photography/README.md

 This section has only one purpose to show of the skills of the photographer in a very awesome way.
 An image carousel is used which handles the photos of various heights in multiple rows.
 The image carousel is draggable and shows the name of the photos when user hovers over them.

 * Contact Us Section -
-This section can be used to contact the photographer or photo studio by filling a simple contact form or user can contact photographer through his social links given below the form.
+This section can be used to contact the photographer by filling a simple contact form or user can contact photographer through his social links given below the form.

 # Jquey Plugins used for the website